mako-framework/docs/08_learn_more/00_file_system.md

 $extension = $this->fileSystem->extension('/foo/bar.txt');
 ```

 The `mime` method returns the mime type of the file.
-It returns FALSE if the mime type is not found.
+It returns `false` if the mime type is not found.

 ```
 $mime = $this->fileSystem->mime('/foo/bar.txt');
 ```

 > The method will try to guess the mimetype by using the file extension if the [finfo_open()](http://php.net/manual/en/function.finfo-open.php) function doesn't exist.
 Note that this is not a very reliable way of determining a mime type.
-You can disable guessing by setting the second parameter to FALSE.
+You can disable guessing by setting the second parameter to `false`.
 {.warning}

 The `remove` method will delete a file from disk.